shakes76/PatternFlow/recognition/ISICs_ImprovedUnet_s4561009/README.md

 	Figure 2.
 Advanced U-Net Network Architecture
 </p>

-This architecture includes a context module that encodes increasingly abstract representations of the input as it progress deeper into the network.
-Then, a localization module is used to recombine the representations with shallower feature to precisely localize the structures of interest.
+This architecture includes a _context module_ that encodes increasingly abstract representations of the input as it progress deeper into the network.
+Then, a _localization module_ is used to recombine the representations with shallower feature to precisely localize the structures of interest.

 It is done by doing an upsampling, and concatenating the result with the corresponding context module, then followed by the localization module.

-Segmentation layers are also integrated at different levels of the network and combining them via element-wise summation to form the final network output.
+_Segmentation layers_ are also integrated at different levels of the network and combining them via element-wise summation to form the final network output.

-Throughout the network we use leaky ReLU nonlinearities with a negative slope of 10^−2 for all feature map computing convolutions.
+Throughout the network we use **_Leaky ReLU_** nonlinearities with a negative slope of 10^−2 for all feature map computing convolutions.

+**The input layer** is _(image height, image width, 3)_, with 3 as the image channel.

 **Context Module**, context_module() in model.py
  - Instance Normalization